SkirnevskyiAleksandr/star_it_gh-pages/readme.txt

 5. Wait for installation is over

 Now environment is on.
-Server is available on localhost:8181
+API server is available on localhost:8181
-Client is available on localhost:8080
+Client server is available on localhost:8080
 Customer application is available on localhost:3000 Business application is available on localhost:3001 Customer landing is available on localhost:3002 Business landing is available on localhost:3003

+For now applications are not initialized, so their respective blocks in docker-compose.yml are commented to avoid error messages